latestnight/capstone/README.md

     From article linked above: "Since I was looping through several zip codes to do searches, I then appended that data frame to a master data frame and constructed a new column to filter out duplicates to only keep unique values.""

 2. import zipcodes.geojson from other projects, to obtain Nashville zipcodes after filtering geodataframe with .isin()

+3. Places API does not seem to be capable of returning search results containing only a specific zipcode.
+I am now thinking that I may have to do a query with the `location=` parameter set to the lat/lng coordinates of each zipcode's centroid.
+After performing every query, I will then have to filter out any duplicate results.